-The course offers students an opportunity to study further topics in each of the 3 subjects and is designed for learners who are identified as GCSEs and this will NOT having a high aptitude and work ethic within science
+The course offers students an opportunity to study further topics in each of the 3 subjects and is designed for learners who are identified as having a high aptitude and work ethic within science.

-Biology, Chemistry and Physics are three separate affect option choices.
-Students will be identified and selected to sit exams. covering a wider range of content, which will then give them a separate GCSE grade for each Science subject.
+Biology, Chemistry and Physics are three separate GCSEs.

+Students will be identified and selected to sit exams covering a wider range of content, which will then give them a separate GCSE grade for each Science subject.